KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/cursed-blade-reduction-mechanic)

 **Finding:**
-The cursed blade you use in the kazuha story quest says the wielder deals 50% less DMG.
+The cursed blade you use in the Kazuha story quest says the wielder deals 50% less DMG.
 This effect is additive with DMG bonus, and does not affect transformative damage.

 **Evidence:**
 Kazuha a1 deals 2079 DMG, and Swirl does 2020 DMG.